erlang/eep/eeps/eep-00XX.md

   this may lead to developers doing external calls when a local call would suffice;

-* Require partially applied functions to explicit list the arity too, hence `fun foo(X)` has to be written as: `fun foo(X)/0`.
+* Require partially applied functions to explicitly list the arity too, hence `fun foo(X)` has to be written as: `fun foo(X)/0`.
   `fun maps:get(username, _)` as `fun maps:get(username, _)/1`.
   If the version with arity is preferred, then the `fun` prefix could